xnetmobile/docs/docs/tech/api/overview.md

 **Key Highlights:**

 - **Resource Management:**
-  The primary focus of the current version (v1.0) is on managing critical XNET assets—making it easier for deployers and organizations to maintain, monitor, and update devices, venues, and related components.
+  The primary focus of the current phase (1.0) is on managing critical XNET assets—making it easier for deployers and organizations to maintain, monitor, and update devices, venues, and related components.

 - **Future-Ready:**
-  While v1.0 concentrates on resource management, future iterations of the API promise enhanced functionality—including a revamped explorer tool in v2.0, live usage and accounting statistics in v3.0, and continuous upgrades in subsequent versions.
+  While phase 1 concentrates on resource management, future iterations of the API promise enhanced functionality—including a revamped explorer tool in phase 2, live usage and accounting statistics in phase 3, and continuous upgrades in subsequent phases.

 The **XNET API** is not just about data retrieval—it’s about providing a dynamic, scalable platform that evolves with the needs of its users, ensuring efficient resource management today and delivering innovative tools for tomorrow.